-(1) A foreign national enters the U.S. under valid H-1B status.
+(1) A foreign national enters the US under valid H-1B status.
 He works for one year under H-1B status and then leaves his employer.
-He begins work at a new employer but doe snot file new H-1B or any other work authorization paperwork.
-Two years later he marries a U.S. citizen and wishes to apply for a green card based on that relationship.
+He begins work at a new employer but does not file a new H-1B or any other work authorization paperwork.
+Two years later he marries a US citizen and wishes to apply for a green card based on that relationship.
 Is the individual eligible to apply for I-485 adjustment of status?

 I-864 Affidavit of Support

-The I-864 form relates to the affidavit of support requirement. the purpose of the form is to prove that the foreign national intending immigrant is provided enough financial support by the U.S. citizen spouse so that s/he does not become a public charge.
+The I-864 form relates to the affidavit of support requirement.
+The purpose of the form is to prove that the foreign national intending to immigrate is provided enough financial support by the US citizen spouse so that s/he does not become a public charge.

 I-693 Medical Form